Nodragem/Blog/content/post/gamedev/PBR_Blender_to_Unity/index.md

 ## Next Steps

-Now that the different colors of the plane are contained in a texture, it will be more complicated to change its color :sweat_smile: but worry not, the problem can be solved with a custom shader, and it is easy to implement with the Graph Shader.
+Now that the different colours of the plane are contained in a texture, it will be more complicated to change its colour :sweat_smile: but worry not, the problem can be solved with a custom shader, and it is easy to implement with the Graph Shader.
 See you next week!